 Shortly before the trail along the river ends you will get a stunning view of a nice big waterfall.
 Make sure you bring your camera and take some pictures.

 On the end of the trail there is a pole with an aluminum box and inside you can find a stamp.
-If you collect those kind of “souvenirs” be sure to bring your Logbook.
+If you collect that kind of “souvenirs” be sure to bring your Logbook.
 Once there you half-way through.
 Now you have to walk up a pretty steep walkway.
 But you will get up there pretty fast.
 It isn’t that long and once up there the trail will turn back into a nice pathway again.

-Along the pathway you will see the “Schrunden”.
+Along the pathway, you will see the “Schrunden”.
 Because on some points the ground wasn’t getting very solid and that’s why parts of the ground were sliding down into the valley and open up this deep “holes”.
 Be careful along them, there are no handrails and you can slip very easily.
-Make sure you always follow the sign i have posted a little further up in this post, to get back to your vehicle.
+Make sure you always follow the sign I have posted a little further up in this post, to get back to your vehicle.

 Along the way back to Bürs you will get a nice view of Bürs and the mountains in the background and you will cross the “Alvier” one more time in the city.

-I enjoyed the hike and took a lot of pictures, which you can find in my flickr gallery.
+I enjoyed the hike and took a lot of pictures, which you can find in my Flickr gallery.
 This pictures here are only a small part of it.